December 8, 2017

 It turns out that these forward secrecy modes also have advantages when it comes to Bleichenbacher attacks.
 While it is still possible to attack these modes, it’s far more challenging.

-RSA encryption should be replaced by ECC or be updated
+RSA encryption should be updated or replaced by ECC

-Also the open source TLS implementations from Erlang and WolfSSL have implemented fixes.
-We identified more vulnerable vendors, the ROBOT web page contains a list of vulnerable vendors that will be updated once more information becomes available.
+We identified more vulnerable vendors: The ROBOT web page contains a list of vulnerable vendors that will be updated once more information becomes available.

 Old attacks keep coming back

-There are a few things to learn from ROBOT.
-Like many other “famous” attacks on cryptography and on TLS in the past years it’s a new variant of an old attack.
+There are a few things to learn from the ROBOT attack: Like many other “famous” attacks on cryptography and TLS in the past years, it’s a new variant of an old attack.

-Compatibility as an obstacle for a safer cipher mode
+Compatibility an obstacle for a safer cipher mode

-In the case of Bleichenbacher’s attack the designers of TLS decided to propose countermeasures that were incredibly complex.
-With each new TLS version the chapter describing these countermeasures became longer.
+In the case of Bleichenbacher’s attack, the designers of TLS decided to propose incredibly complex countermeasures.
+With each new TLS version, the chapter describing these countermeasures became longer.

 There would have been alternatives.
-There are safer RSA encryption modes and the TLS designers could also have decided to move to forward secrecy earlier.
-But in order to retain compatibility they decided to keep the old, dangerous RSA encryption mode.
+There are safer RSA encryption modes, and the TLS designers could also have decided to move to forward secrecy earlier.
+But to retain compatibility, they decided to keep the old, dangerous RSA encryption mode.

 RSA encryption will die when TLS 1.3 is introduced